michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. That he may set him with princes, even with the princes of his people.

 9. He maketh the barren woman to keep house, and to be a joyful mother of children.
-Praise ye the Lord.to keep…: Heb. to dwell in an house
+Praise ye the Lord.

 ## Psalms 114